KlasafGeijerstam/distributed_hash_table/files/specification/README.md

 fulldescription of all the existing PDUs can be found in the [PDU-specification](pdu_specification.md).

+## Reading of PDU:s, and performance competition (5DV213 only)

+PDUs must be read using buffers, as the implementation must support fragmented PDUs over TCP.
+One node sending a PDU one byte every 10 seconds should not prevent the receiving node from handling PDUs from another node.
+Every time `poll` signals that a socket is readable, you must call `read` untill the operation would block.
+Reading a PDU one byte at a time is not acceptable.
+The buffer used for `read` calls should be at least `1024` bytes long.

+### Performance competition

+At the end, groups that are interested can submit their node implementation for a performance test, where the implementation will be stress-tested with different operations.
+A course-wide top 10 list of the fastest nodes will be maintained in this repository.

 ## Node functionality

 The nodes should support the insertion and removal of successors and predecessors,